Pylons/pyramid/docs/designdefense.rst

 Pyramid Gets Its Terminology Wrong ("MVC")
 ------------------------------------------

-"I'm a MVC web framework user, and I'm confused.  :mod:`pyramid` calls the controller a view!
+"I'm a MVC web framework user, and I'm confused.  :app:`Pyramid` calls the controller a view!
 And it doesn't have any controllers."

 If you are in this camp, you might have come to expect things about how your existing "MVC" framework uses its terminology.
-For example, you probably expect that models are ORM models, controllers are classes that have methods that map to URLs, and views are templates.  :mod:`pyramid` indeed has each of these concepts, and each probably *works* almost exactly like your existing "MVC" web framework.
+For example, you probably expect that models are ORM models, controllers are classes that have methods that map to URLs, and views are templates.  :app:`Pyramid` indeed has each of these concepts, and each probably *works* almost exactly like your existing "MVC" web framework.
 We just don't use the "MVC" terminology, as we can't square its usage in the web framework space with historical reality.